tiljrd/arbitrum-package/README.md

   - kurtosis service logs test batch-poster

 Next steps
-- Replace the anvil placeholder with explicit wiring to the ethereum package (import-package pattern)
-- Add startup scripts/args for arbnode, inbox-reader, and batch-poster to connect to L1 and arb-reth
+- Add startup scripts/args for arbnode, inbox-reader, and batch-poster to connect to L1 and arb-reth (replace current sleep commands)
 - Validate eth_blockNumber increases on L2 and that L1 batch submissions appear in Nitro logs
+- Build and use a local arb-reth Docker image (see below) so the sequencer can start producing L2 blocks

 # Arbitrum Kurtosis Package (arb-reth)